 All hospital trusts, including East Lancashire Hospitals Trust, should adhere to the Equality Act 2010.
 They have also been required to follow the Accessible Information Standard since 2016.
 This standard ensures that people with a disability, impairment or sensory loss are provided with information they can easily read or understand.

 In 2015, Mr Tupper had assisted in East Lancashire Hospitals Trust’s pilot scheme ahead of the Accessible Information Standard coming into effect and has repeatedly advised staff that he is unable to read standard print.
-As a last resort, he is now working with the Royal National Institute of Blind People (RNIB) to take legal action.
+As a last resort, he is now working with us to take legal action.

-He said: “I’ve had enough of asking and asking with no change.
-And I know there’s two million people out there with sight loss that might be having the same problem.
-I just want hospitals to take this seriously and do what they legally required to do.
-I don’t want anyone to miss their appointment and lose what sight they have left because they couldn’t read a letter from a hospital.”
+There are two million people out there with sight loss that might be having the same problem.
+Mr Tupper wants hospitals to take this seriously and do what they are legally required to do.
+He doesn't want anyone to miss their appointment and lose what sight they have left because they couldn’t read a letter from a hospital.

-RNIB is encouraging others who are experiencing similar issues to come forward and report inaccessibility to its Sight Loss Advice Service on 0303 123 9999.
+If you are experiencing similar issues, we encourage you to come forward and report inaccessibility to its Sight Loss Advice Service on 0303 123 9999.